Search

 This should be done during the day before the night's observing.

-Switch on calibration lamp, little switch on same board as lamp in aperture wheel (switch position 'I').
-Using the B#74 (B_Bes 440_10) filter find the position of the calibration lamp image on the CCD:
+• Put the calibration lamp in the beam together with the B#74 (B_Bes 440_10) filter to find the position of the calibration lamp image on the CCD as follows:

-Switch off the calibration lamp (switch position '0'), you should not need it again.
+• Switch off the calibration lamp (switch position '0'), you should not need it again.
 Remember before you go up to ALFOSC to turn the aperture wheel so you can reach the WFS-lamp.

 The reason for determining the position of the cal. lamp image on the CCD is to ensure the path of the light through ALFOSC is the same for it and the star.
 It is necessary to get the position of the image with the CCD windowed because you get different values with a full frame, and you operate with a windowed CCD.